 Current location: Somerset

-“Studying at Plymouth University gave me an opportunity to extend and consolidate my life skills both personally and professionally.”
+“Studying at University of Plymouth gave me an opportunity to extend and consolidate my life skills both personally and professionally.”

 Tell us about your career path since graduation.

 I was already working with my own established domiciliary care agency.
 However, being able to offer podiatry has enhanced the service.
 My role involves working with the staff, providing care, and the reputation of the company has definitely grown since I’ve been working more within the community as a podiatrist.
 A client found me a suitable clinic space within the local town and it has been so advantageous for business.
 It has really helped putting podiatry on the map.

 The domiciliary care is very hard work as the UK faces ever increasing numbers of elderly (and others) who require help at home.
 When I graduated, the business was more care orientated, but now a better understanding of the provision of podiatry has moved that perception.

 What is the most difficult thing which you have faced in your career?

 Learning to work in isolation has been difficult.
 When you become self-employed, you can be treated with some suspicion by other health care workers.
 You have to work hard at networking and always work at optimum level.

 What is the best, most exciting or fun thing that you have done in your career?